 100 Years of Tradition:

 April 24.
 Artist Maxfield Parrish met with Frederick Sharon, owner of the almost completed Palace Hotel on April 20, 1909.
 From Windsor, Vermont, on April 24, 1909, Parrish wrote: “I will make for the barroom in the Palace Hotel, San Francisco, a painting measuring about 6' x 16' for the sum of six thousand dollars to be delivered on the first of November 1909.
 If you will kindly acknowledge the receipt of this, as far as I am concerned, it will be all the agreement necessary.”
-Palace advertising currently (2009) places the value of this piece of art at $2,500,000.
+Current 2013 quotes state that the art would sell for $5 to $7 million at auction.

 October 19.
 Thomas Alva Edison, wizard of electricity, was honored by Northern California telegraph operators with a banquet at the Palace Hotel.
 Menus were prepared in Morse code and orders were placed with telegraph keys along wires strung from table to table, each adorned with a realistic appearing telegraph pole.
 Automobile titan Henry Ford, a friend of Edison, also participated in the banquet.